WeAreNova/mui-data-table/docs/features.md

 There are a few options which are defaulted.
 These are:

 - `currency` defaults to `true`.
-So, unless specifically disabled, the value number will be formatted as currency.
+So, unless specifically disabled, the value will be formatted as currency.
 - If `decimalPlaces`, `minimumFractionDigits` and `maximumFractionDigits` are all unspecified, then the number of decimal places defaults to 2.

 ### Setting the Default Currency